 In case of an allegation of sexual abuse, the elders must immediately contact the branch's legal department.
 At that branch, all reports of sexual abuse are received from the region that it supervises.
 So there are higher-ranking Jehovah's Witnesses who need to be aware of the extent of the problem.

 The idea arises that conscious steps are being taken to protect the organization.
-Everywhere in the world Jehovah's Witnesses ensure that at least the laws of the country are met to prevent problems.
-Unless these laws are in conflict with "God's laws."
-Then one relies on religious freedom.
+All over the world, Jehovah's Witnesses ensure minimum compliance with the laws of the country to avoid problems.
+Unless these laws conflict with 'God's laws'.
+Then one invokes freedom of religion.

 In their own publications and video messages it is suggested that negative reports in the media regarding sexual abuse of 'apostates' would come from, or attacks from Satan.
 True Christians would be persecuted and thus they confirm for themselves that they have the 'true religion' again.